 Can You Fit 35s on a Stock Tundra?

 YES!
 You absolutely can fit 35’s, as mentioned previously, 35’s are possible.
 If your intention is to run 35’s on the factory stock rims, then you can fit a 285/75R18 which equates to a (35″) tire on the OE 18×8″ wheels.
-This is only possible with a 2” front levelling kit.
-Also, you might need some minor plastic trimming, depending on how aggressive the tire tread pattern is, however nothing too complex and no advanced tools or skills required.
+This is only possible with a 2” front leveling kit.
+Again, you might need minor plastic trimming with a more aggressive tire tread pattern.

 Difference between a 33 and 35” Tire